Univention Management Console

 else:

-res.status = MODULE_ERR
+res.status = 200 if success else _MODULE_ERR

 self.result(res)

-[docs] def result(self, response):
+def result(self, response):